mark-ruuan/Codeforces-Problem-Parser/README.md

 	./run.py
 ```

-if u want to check the answers then run the following command:
+if u want to check the answers for particular testcase then run the following command:

 ```
 	./run.py 1